 I will keep this short and sweet.

-My father was diagnosed with incurable lung cancer near the end of August 2017.
+My father was diagnosed with incurable lung cancer and lymphoma near the end of August 2017.
 There was nothing they could do.
 My father and I were best friends.
 He was my comedian, my confidant, my world traveler and the one person in this life that I knew had my back, would do anything for me and that would always have the words to say to make me feel better when life was rough.

 I was 24 at the time of his death – October 17th, 2016 – he went fast.
 I was his primary caregiver, being the only child in a divorced marriage.
 I cared for him everyday, dealt with nurses, doctors, rude people, people that were lovely, people that didn’t understand, people that didn’t know what to say or do.
 I dealt with his banking, lawyers, legal things, estate things, house things, insurance things, and everything in between.
 I was his emotional counselor, his psw, his legal department, his social worker and his administrative assistant during this time, but what I regret the most is that I forgot to be his daughter and best friend.
 Why would I do that?
 Because I had no idea how to handle this journey.
 No one tells you what it will be like.
 No one talks about it at all and I had no idea how to process it.
 Hindsight really is 20/20 – If I could go back I would have broken down those roles I had put on myself and solely focused on the relationship I had with my dad and best friend.
 I would have soaked up every conversation, hug, funny joke and look my dad gave me.